wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 The API structure includes the following elements:

-* Customers applications with discovered domains in them.
+* Customer applications with discovered domains.
 * Discovered endpoints grouped by domains.
 For each endpoint, the HTTP method is displayed.

 ![!Endpoints discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-api-endpoints.png)